lubuntu-team/manual/source/2/2.4/2.4.5/Qlipper.rst

 Chapter 2.4.5 Qlipper
 =====================

-Qlipper is a clipboard manager that is included by default on Lubuntu.
+Qlipper is the default clipboard manager for Lubuntu.

 Usage
 ------